IELTS Writing Task 2 Sample 931 - There has been a trend towards smaller family sizes

 Model Answer 1:

 To begin, ever since the industrial revolution, rising cost of living in cities has compelled people to shrink the size of their families due to economic reasons.
 This has resulted in families spending more time with their offspring, since the number of children, among which parents have to divide their time, has reduced dramatically.
-For example, a recent study conducted by Save the Children, a not for profit organization, found that children of the modern era do much better than their earlier counterparts in schools and colleges.
-This would perhaps not be possible if parents had to spend a large amount of their time nurturing the needs of higher number of children.
+For example, a recent study conducted by Save the Children, a not for profit organisation, found that children of the modern era do much better than their earlier counterparts in schools and colleges.
+This would perhaps not be possible if parents had to spend a large amount of their time nurturing the needs of a higher number of children.
 Hence, the impact a small family size has on child’s academics is clear.

 In addition, the advent of technology has removed the need for human intervention in many jobs, as a consequence, now more people have to compete for fewer jobs.
-Such circumstances have made people more career oriented than they used to be, therefore, starting and expansion of families has moved to the bottom of pecking order of many people’s priorities.
+Such circumstances have made people more career oriented than they used to be, therefore, starting and expansion of families has moved to the bottom of the pecking order of many people’s priorities.
 The most evident effect of this on society is an ageing population in many of the western countries in the world.
 For instance, in Germany, the population growth rate is in negative, which could perhaps mean that the current generation of Germany will not be able to replace their dying forefathers in numbers.
 Therefore the devastating impact of small families is also evident.

 [ Written by - Sameed ]